waxx567/Dell/62203768/cs50ai/4Learning/NOTES.md

 and testing happens so often that scikit-learn has functions built in for trying to do it.
 I did it all by hand just now.
+But if we take a look at
+### banknotes1
+we take
-But if we take a look at banknotes1, we take advantage of some other features that exist in scikit-learn, learn where we can really simplify a lot of our logic.
+advantage of some other features that exist in scikit-learn, where we can really simplify a lot of our logic.
 That there is a function built into scikit-learn called train_test_split, which will automatically split data into a training group and a testing group.
 I just have to say what proportion should